China and Global Governance

 In early 2013, I moved to Beijing where I commenced a stint as Advisor to the Global Issues Team at the United Nations Development Programme China office.
 I was involved in projects related to China’s approach toward global governance, which led to a report that mapped China’s relationship with the UN system, and how China can better contribute toward the then 2015 Sustainable Development Goals agenda which was taking place through various domestic consultations.
 The policy report also captured the essence of the first High Level Policy for Forum on Global Governance which saw UNDP convene over 100 academics and policy practitioners from five different continents in Beijing to discuss the then state of global governance.

-From 2012-2014, I conceived, managed and ran a pilot policy initiative that sought to bridge the gap between scientists working on critical policy issues in South Asia.
+From 2011-2013, I conceived, planned and executed a pilot policy initiative that sought to bridge the gap between scientists working on critical policy issues in South Asia.
 With funding from the Sloan Foundation, the project on South Asian Science Engagement was established to create a platform for scientists in South Asia (India, Bangladesh, Sri Lanka, Pakistan, Bhutan, Nepal) to exchange scientific knowledge and experiences on common interests and concerns.
 The overarching goal was two-fold: use science as a tool to defuse regional tensions and create a forum for the exchange of mutually relevant scientific knowledge and experiences, which could spur further joint efforts within the region.
 For the first conference, we focused on Food Security, looking at various problems surrounding rice production across the region.
-Scientists from all six South Asian nations plus China further delved into issues around expanding rice yields, which led to insights on the state of rice production and how to increase output.
-For further information, please see the inaugural conference report that details the efforts and event.
+Scientists from all six South Asian nations plus China delved into problems thwarting the expansion of rice yields, which led to insights on the state of rice production and how to increase output.
+For more information, see the inaugural conference report.